syluor/NeoTavern-Frontend-Chinese/README.md

 A modern, experimental frontend for SillyTavern.

 > [!IMPORTANT]
 > This is a pre-alpha release.
-Features may be incomplete and bugs are expected.
+Features may be incomplete, and bugs are expected.

 > [!WARNING]
 > If you are highly dependent on STScript or existing SillyTavern extensions, we do not recommend using this yet.